SustainableUrbanSystemsLab/SustainableUrbanSystemsLab.github.io/_team/almaian.md

 </div>
 <br>

-After graduating from her MS in Architecture with a specialization in High Performance Building at Georgia Tech, Maryam went on to become a research associate at NREL.
+After graduating from her MS in Architecture with a [thesis](/projects/1_thesis.md) specialization in High Performance Building at Georgia Tech, Maryam accepted a position as a research associate at NREL.